icons8/free/README.md

 * `0` None - list without markers.
 * `1` Bullet - bulleted list.
 * `2` Numbered - numbered list.

+### <a name="MaskType"></a>MaskType Enum
+Type of a mask.

+* `0` Vector - this mode indicated that every pixel inside the layer's fill regions will be fully visible in the masked result.
+* `1` Alpha - this mode indicates that the mask layer image's transparency (alpha channel) values should be used as the mask values.
+This is how masks work in Figma.
+* `2` Luminance - this mode indicates that the luminance values of the mask layer image should be used as the mask values.
+This is how masks work in SVG.

 ### <a name="PathFillType"></a>PathFillType Enum
 Defines the filling options for overlapping paths.